|Function||Produces a wave-like pattern|

 Wave type drop-down menu

-By default the nodes uses a sine wave to produce the bands or rings, but can also use a sawtooth wave instead.
+By default the nodes uses a sawtooth wave to produce the bands or rings, but can also use a sine wave instead.

 The coordinate system to use for projecting the texture.
 You can link a Texture Coordinate node to this port, for example.